pingyang1117/PRBNet_PyTorch/prb/README.md

 # Updates

-- [2022/08/31]: We are still modifying the YOLOv7-PRB structures to attain higher mAP at a lower param/FLOPs size with auxiliary head (IAuxDetect).
+- ~~[2022/08/31]: We are still modifying the YOLOv7-PRB structures to attain higher mAP at a lower param/FLOPs size with auxiliary head (IAuxDetect).~~
+- [2022/11/24]: We are still modifying the *re-parameterization* for PRB-FPN6-L structures to attain higher mAP at a lower inference time with auxiliary head (IAuxDetect).

 ## Citation